sashokbg/git-training-usecases/readme.md

 Run: "non_tracked_file_checkout.sh"

+### Use Case: Revert a Rebase

+I squashed some commits
+But have not yet pushed to origin
+I want to revert my squash

+Run: "revert_squash.sh"

+### Use Case: Revert a Rebase That was Pushed

+I squashed some commits
+Then I pushed with --force
+I want to revert my squash

+Run: "revert_squash_pushed.sh"

+### Use Case: Accidental merge from main

+I worked on a feature and I wanted to rebase upon main But instead I did a merge

+Run: "accidental_merge.sh"

 ### Use Case: Check Stash Without Applying

 ### Use Case: Conflict resolution

-### Use Case: Accidentally push force

-### Use Case: Accidental merge from main

-I worked on a feature and I wanted to rebase upon main But instead I did a merge

 ### Use Case: Split a commit

 I did one big commit that has too many changes
-I want to split it into two commits
+I want to split it into three commits "split: 1", "split:2" and "split: 3"

+Run: split_commit.sh

 ### Use Case: Branch merged upon itself

-Me and a colleague wor
+Me and a colleague worked on the same branch
+They commited a change on file1.txt
+I do a pull of the branch
+But and it generates a merge

+Run: pull_generates_merge.sh

-### Use Case: Multiple Origins
+### Use Case: Multiple Origins - Get Second Remote Main

-I forked a repository
+I forked a repository from a remote
+Someone has pushed some new code to the original remote in branch main I want to get the latest changes from the original remote

+Hint: Use the file:// protocol

 ### Use Case: Take File Version from Another Branch